Day 1: Arrival in Clifden

 Day 2: Clifden – Sky Road – Roundstone (10-26 miles/16-42 km, depending on your chosen route)

 Today you will have a chance to explore around Clifden.
 You will have a choice to cycle along the famous Sky Road or to go and discover the south of Connemara and Roundstone peninsula.
-This day will also give you a chance to relax after your travel to the west of Ireland and get familiar with your bikes and the weather!
+This day will also give you a chance to relax after your travel to the west of Ireland and get familiar with your bikes and the week ahead!

 Overnight in Clifden